The Power of the Gmail Extension: 18 Simple Plugins You Need to Know

 - Use a Send Later feature to schedule your email for the day and time you want in your prospect’s time zone

 - Set a reminder to alert you when the timing’s right.
-These pop up in your inbox when they’re due with any notes you include.
+These pop up in your inbox when they’re due.

 13. KeyRocket — Your Very Own Gmail Shortcuts Coach

 The best way to get the hang of a new skill is to dive right in and use it.

 This plugin nudges you with Gmail shortcuts tips at times when they’re useful.